-MSHN ensures that individuals needs are assessed, and long term supports, and services are consistently included in the individuals plan of service and provided in a manner that considers the health, safety, and welfare of consumers, family, providers, and other stakeholders.
+MSHN ensures that individuals needs are assessed, and long term supports, and services are included in the individuals plan of service and provided in a manner that considers the health, safety, and welfare of consumers, family, providers, and other stakeholders.
 When health and safety, and/or welfare concerns are identified, those concerns will be acknowledged, and actions taken as appropriate.
 As indicated in the 1115 Waiver, LTSS include the following services: Respite, CLS (Community Living Supports), PDN (Private Duty Nursing), Supported/Integrated Employment, Out of Home Non-Vocational Habilitation, Good and Services, Environmental Modifications, Supports Coordination, Enhanced Pharmacy, PERS (Personal Emergency Response System), Community Transition Services, Enhanced Medical Equipment and Supplies, Family Training, Non-Family training, Specialty Therapies (Music, Art, Message), Children Therapeutic Foster Care, Therapeutic Overnight Camping, Transitional Services, Fiscal Intermediary Services, and Prevocational Services.
-MSHN assesses the quality and appropriateness of care furnished, assessment of care during the transition between care settings, and community integration through individual feedback on member experiences (satisfaction surveys, appeals and grievance data), adverse events (sentinel, critical, and risk), and clinical chart reviews to ensure opportunities for community integration are occurring, and services are being provided as indicated in the individual plan of service.. by MSHN monitors systemic patterns through population health using data analytics software monitoring of population health through data analytics software to identify adverse utilization patterns and to reduce health disparities. , and by conducting individual clinical chart reviews during program specific reviews to ensure assessed needs are addressed and in the individual's treatment plan and during transitions between care settings.
+MSHN assesses the quality and appropriateness of care furnished, assessment of care during the transition between care settings, and community integration through individual feedback on member experiences (satisfaction surveys, appeals and grievance data), adverse events (sentinel, critical, and risk), and clinical chart reviews to ensure opportunities for community integration are occurring, and services are being provided as indicated in the individual plan of service..
+MSHN monitors systemic patterns through population health using data analytics software to identify adverse utilization patterns and to reduce health disparities.

-d)e) Cultural Competence
+e) Cultural Competence